 “The Greatest Radio Station in the World” is the title of a new documentary film about radio station WPKN, located in Bridgeport, Connecticut.

 WPKN began as the University of Bridgeport’s college radio station in 1963.
 It has been operating as a listener-supported, community-based radio station since 1989.
-There are only two paid staffers…the General Manager is full-time, and the Operations Manager is part-time.
+There are only three paid staffers…the General Manager and the Operations Manager are full-time, and the Office Manager is part-time.
 All of the Programmers are volunteers.

 The film, by Cob Carlson, will be carried by this cast of characters, as well as the listeners, station volunteers, and DJs from the past.
 We will hear interviewees share their personal, idiosyncratic stories, speaking passionately about their love of music, news, politics, health, cars, organic gardening, space exploration, and culture.